Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Verified properties}

 The compiler includes multiple passes.
 It formally verifies semantic preservation between the input and output of every pass.
 To that end it provides formal semantics for every source, intermediate and target language, from C to assembly; such semantics defines the set of all possible program behaviors \cite{leroy2016compcert}, including termination (normal or abnormal).

-These formally verified properties only apply to the correctness of the compiler itself, without guaranteeing the correctness of the compiled software and the absence of harmful events such as null-pointer de-referencing.
+These formally verified properties only apply to the correctness of the compiler itself, without guaranteeing the correctness of the compiled software or the absence of harmful events such as null-pointer de-referencing.
 CompCert's formal semantics for C and assembly were hand-crafted; while there is a high degree of confidence that it accurately describes these languages, this is not formally guaranteed since the languages themselves are not formally defined.